-- All clubs must submit an application and a signed risk management form every year. - New clubs must also submit a constitution - Clubs requesting funding from senate must also turn in a budget (to student senate).
+- All clubs must complete the registration form and sign the risk management agreement every year. - New clubs must also submit a constitution. - Clubs requesting funding from senate must also turn in a budget and funding request to student senate.

-All clubs must renew their recognition status every year in order to receive the official benefits of recognition.
-For more information, (including the clubs and organization handbook) go to the clubs and org website letu.edu/clubs and the student senate page about clubs and organizations and please let me know if you have any questions or I can help in any way.
+All clubs must renew their recognition status annually to receive the official benefits of recognition.
+For more information, look through the rest of this document.
+Please reach out if you have any questions or I can help in any way!

-Hannah Eisen Coordinator of Student Programs
+Hannah Eisen Coordinator for Student Programs (903) 233-4432